 Behaviour \ Discipline

 We believe that home and school should work in partnership so each child receives a Home-School Agreement and a copy of our “Golden Rules.”
 Children are made aware of the school rules and are encouraged to see the need for self-discipline.
 They are expected to conform to acceptable standards of behaviour in order to make our school a safe and happy place in which to learn and play.

-These standards of behaviour form the basis of our “Golden Rules,” a copy of which is can be found above (under 'Useful Forms & Information').
 Our emphasis is upon the positive aspects of behaviour and we believe strongly in praising and rewarding children.
 Where children do misbehave, privileges will be withdrawn and children are expected, where possible, to make amends.